markandgo/autoEaseFactor/README.md

 If you're used to ease factors very close to 250%, this algorithm will produce some alarmingly low (or high) ease factors.
-It will generally auto-adjust very quickly based on your performance, so do not be alarmed by these swings, especially early in a card's history.
+It will generally auto-adjust very quickly based on your performance.
 That said, this add on has not been tested across a population of users to see how it affects review load.
-Definitely welcome feedback on if you feel this is causing significantly more reviews than expected or fewer reviews than necessary.
-My anecdotal experience is that it front loads the work a bit, causing more reviews in the beginning, but backing off significantly after a card is well known.
+Definitely provide feedback if you feel this is causing significantly more reviews than expected or fewer reviews than necessary.
+My anecdotal experience is that it front loads the work a bit, causing more reviews with short intervals in the beginning, but backing off rapidly after a card is well known.

-Important: **You must not use an interval modifier in your deck options**.
-Your interval modifier must be set to 100% (no change) for all decks.
-Otherwise this algorithm could be constantly chasing a moving target.

 ### Installation
 Create a new folder named *experimentalCardEaseFactor* in your Anki 2.1 addons